mrizaln/madbfs/README.md

 - Place it where you run the `madbfs` program,
 - Place it in the same directory as `madbfs` program, or
-- Specify explicitly the path of the file using `--server` flag.
+- Specify explicitly the path of the file using `--server` option.

 If you want the filesystem to use `adb` transport instead then you can use `--no-server` flag.
 This flag prevents `madbfs` from pushing the server into your phone and running it.

 The proxy runs communicates with `madbfs` over TCP enabled by port forwarding and by default it will listen on `12345` port number.
-If you find this port to be not suitable for your use you can always specify it with `--port` flag.
+If you find this port to be not suitable for your use you can always specify it with `--port` option.

 ### Cache size